vaskol/SMS-Sending-Service/README.md

 # To install the SMS Sending Service:
 Clone this repository to your local machine.
 Open the SMSSendingService.csproj file in Visual Studio and add the project below TestSMSProject.csproj.
-Ensure you have set up the database.
+Ensure you have set up the database, according to the script.
 Run the project by pressing F5 or clicking the "Play" button in Visual Studio.
 # Usage